oroinc/documentation/cloud/maintenance/basic-use.rst

 .. note:: You will be prompted to enter a tag or branch to clone the application source file.
 Use valid tag or branch from the Oro application repository (for example, the |1.6| branch or the |1.6.1| tag).

-This command enables maintenance mode just for switching between the previous and the new application versions (in most cases, it takes approximately 10 seconds).
+This command enables maintenance mode just for switching between the previous and new application versions (in most cases, this step takes up to 2 minutes).
 In the normal operation mode, this command executes the following operations:

 1. Checks out the code from a tag or branch of the configured repository
 #.
 Installs the external dependencies via the composer install